 Hey everyone!
-I just posted this recipe on my April Newsletter but I thought since it's SO good, that I would share it with all of you!!
+I recently posted this recipe in my April Newsletter, but honestly, it's such a hit with my family that I decided that I would share it on here with all of you!

-If you want to see more recipes along with other awesome stuff from me, you can subscribe to my FREE newsletter program!
+If you want to see more delicious, healthy recipes along with other fun lifestyle content from me, you can subscribe to our free newsletter program!
 Click here to subscribe!

 · 1 Daikon Radish